-Made up of National Programmatic Chairs, the NLC Chapter Director Board Members, and the NLC Chapter liaisons, the NPC is the primary sounding board for developing new programmatic elements, oversight of chapter activities, and ensuring smooth communications and responsiveness between NLC and all its local leadership teams.
+Made up of National Programmatic Chairs, the NLC Chapter Director Board Members, and the NLC Community Representatives, the NPC is the primary sounding board for developing new programmatic elements, oversight of chapter activities, and ensuring smooth communications and responsiveness between NLC and all its local leadership teams.

-I am proud to work such a committed cohort of individuals whose leadership and passion for the success of NLC drives their work.
-We continue to strive to improve the organizations ability to meet its core mission and to provide quality services to each local NLC chapter.
+I am proud to work with such a committed cohort of individuals whose leadership and passion for the success of NLC drives their work.
+We continue to strive to improve the organization’s ability to meet its core mission and to provide quality services to each local NLC chapter.

 Chair, NLC National Programs Committee

 Mike Bare researches and advocates for public policies that help low-income Americans at the Community Advocates Public Policy Institute.
 He is an expert on the intersection of policy with politics and the legislative process.
 Mike teaches graduate courses in public health policy.

 Mike has an extensive grassroots politics and government service background, having worked on and consulted for political campaigns at every level of government.
 He also served as a longtime aide to former U.S. Senator Russ Feingold in his Washington, DC office, and on his 2004 and 2010 campaigns.